ericamourao/ericamourao.github.io/README.md

 M.Sc. in Software Engineering from UFF (2019)
 M.B.A. in Software Engineering from UFRJ (2008)
-B.Sc. in Computer Science from UERJ (2007) - previously B.Sc in Informatica and Information Technology
+B.Sc. in Computer Science from UERJ (2007) - previously called B.Sc in Informatica and Information Technology